Peggie Sampson: Early life

 Margaret Sampson was born February 16, 1912, in Edinburgh, Scotland.
 She was the daughter of Ida Binney and Ralph Sampson, an astronomer.
 Peggie was raised as a Quaker and began studying cello at the age of eight, first studying with Ruth Waddell.
 She would later study with Guilhermina Suggia in Portugal.
 Sampson enrolled at the University of Edinburgh in 1929 where she took classes with Donald Francis Tovey, graduating in 1932 with a Bachelors in Music.
 During this time she also studied under Diran Alexanian at the Normale de Musique in Paris (she would travel there during the summers of 1930 through 1934) and also privately with Nadia Boulanger.

 After graduation, Sampson performed in England and Holland while also serving as Tovey's teaching assistant from 1937 to 1944.
-From 1935-1937 she studied intermittently with Emanuel Feuermann and in 1946 she studied with Pablo Casals.
+From 1935 to 1937 she studied intermittently with Emanuel Feuermann and in 1946 she studied with Pablo Casals.
 She also performed with the Carter Trio.
 She then moved to the University of Manitoba in Canada to take up a teaching position in 1951.
 She would remain in this position for almost twenty years.

 Teaching career

 Sampson was hired by the University of Manitoba to teach music theory, history, and cello.
 She also gave private lessons and in 1961 was commissioned by the university to set up an experimental music programme for gifted children.
 Several children in this class went on to become professional musicians, including Stephen Cera, Laurie Duncan, Mayda Narvey, and Dace Stauvers.
 In addition, some of her private students, Gisela Depkat, Kenneth Murphy, and Paul Pulford, and Lynne Odeh (née Rudiak) became professional cellists.

-She would return to the University of Edinburgh in 1960-61 to complete a doctorate in performance and to study new methods of music education for children.
+She would return to the University of Edinburgh in 1960–61 to complete a doctorate in performance and to study new methods of music education for children.
 In 1970, Sampson took up a post at York University as a professor at the Department of Music.
 She was to teach theory and set up a programme for viols.
 She also taught at the University of Victoria in the summers from 1973 through to 1975.